-Given that the main goal of microfinance is poverty reduction via microcredit for business start-up/expansion, it is natural to enquire about the extent of its success in different settings so that relevant policies may be reviewed accordingly, especially since existing literature provides inconclusive evidence.
-Indeed, while some studies show that microcredit does benefit women's microenterprises performance (Copestake et al., 2001; Leach and

-Sitaram, 2002), others question the effectiveness of microcredit per se in successfully lifting people out of poverty and improving welfare (Cull et al., 2009).
-Some even contend that the effectiveness is even less for the poorest and those with limited skills, as these groups of borrowers can seldom use the loans productively (Adams and Von Pischke, 1992).
+Given that the main goal of microfinance is poverty reduction via microcredit for business start-up/expansion, it is natural to enquire about the extent of its success in different settings so that relevant policies may be reviewed accordingly, especially since existing literature provides inconclude verification.
+Indeed, while some studies show that microcredit does benefit women's microenterprises performance (Copestake et al., 2001; Leach and Sitaram, 2002), of 3 rs question the effectiveness of microcredit per se in successfully lifting people out of poverty and improving welfare (Cull et al., 2009).
+Some even contend that the effectiveness is even less 6 r the poorest and those with limited skills, as these groups of borrowers can seldom use the loans productively (Adams and Von Pischke, 1992; Imai et al., 2010).
 Ironically, some studies even argue that microfinance may actually be harmful to its recipients (Buckley, 1997; Rahman, 1999).

 In the case of a microenterprise - just like any other business venture - finance (microcredit) per se cannot be the sole ingredient for success.
-Other factors, such as human and social capital, are equally important (Anthony, 2005; Bradley et al., 2012; Tundui and Tundui, 2012).
+Other factors, such as human and social capital, are equally important (Anthony, 2005; Bradley et al., 2012; Leach and Sitaram, 2002; Tundui and Tundui, 2012).
 A combination of these different forms of capital is essential for enhancing the performance of a microenterprise.
 Without an appropriate mix, business success becomes a real challenge.
-In turn, an unsuccessful micro-business might have little, if any, positive implication for poverty alleviation or welfare improvement.
+In turn, an unsuccessful microbusiness might have little, if any, positive implication for poverty alleviation or variance improvement.

 Bearing the above in mind, microfinance appears to have made considerable progress in making financial resources available to the bottom segments of the society, to women, in particular, offering them an opportunity to improve their living standards.
 Microfinance has a long history in Indonesia and has been active in providing credit for the poor.
-However, the role of microfinance and its impact on Indonesian WMEs remains little known, and this is the primary motivation for this study.
+However, the role of microfinance and its impact on Indonesian (womenowned microenterprises) WMEs remains little known, and this is the primary motivation for this study.

-Specifically, this study endeavours to provide an in-depth understanding of the role of microfinance in WMEs' performance in an urban area of Indonesia with the main research question being "what are the key determinants of Indonesian WMEs performance?", focusing on financial, human, and social capitals.
-To address the question, a survey of microbusiness owners in Surabaya, the second largest city in Indonesia, was conducted and the survey data was analysed using the ordered probit regression technique.
-This study finds a negative relationship between performance and financial capital and a positive relationship between performance and social capital.
-The findings suggest that microcredit itself does not necessarily assure a better business performance; however spousal involvement, a part of social capital, is essential for business success.
+Specifically, this study endeavours to provide an in-depth understanding of the role of microfinance in WMEs' performance in an urban area of Indonesia with the main research question being:

+RQ1.
+What are the key determinants of Indonesian WMEs performance?

+Focussing on financial, human and social capitals.
+To address the question, a survey of women-owned microenterprises in Surabaya, the second largest city in Indonesia, was conducted and the survey data were analysed using the ordered probit regression technique.
+This study finds a negative relationship between performance and financial capital and positive relationship between performance and human capital and performance and social capital.
+The findings suggest that microcredit itself does not necessarily assure a better business performance; however spousal involvement, a part of social capital, and level of education are essential for business success.